Skip to main content

 What to expect in the first trimester

 The first trimester is from 0 to 12 weeks.
-This is the beginning of your pregnancy and is a very important time for its development.
+This is the beginning of your pregnancy and is a very important time for the development of the baby in your womb.

 Pregnancy tests